sarah-adebabay/Flixster/README.md

 As a new Android App Developer, it was very difficult building this app, but I am so happy because it was very rewarding.
 I learned so much about working with APIs, building a layout with images, and the importance of Adapters.

-I also learned how impactful it can be to build an app that fits the functionality you wish for -- I believe tha t

 ## Open-source libraries used

 - [Android Async HTTP](https://github.com/loopj/android-async-http) - Simple asynchronous HTTP requests with JSON parsing